Fondren Library is very happy to offer a new subscription to the Rice Community!

 A special thanks to Paul Padley, Sara Lowman, and Denis Galvin for their support in the Overleaf subscription acquistion.

-This guide is a collaborative effort by Debra Kolah and Raiya Myren of the Fondren Library User Experience Office.
+This guide is a collaborative effort by Raiya Myren, '23, and Debra Kolah of the Fondren Library User Experience Office.